-All The 'Predator' Movies Ranked: From 'Prey' To 'Requiem'
+All the 'Predator' Movies Ranked: From 'Prey' to 'Requiem'

 - Prey has just come out and there's a certain amount of recency bias.
 It feels very nice to have a good, new Predator movie available to watch.

 - I love the whole setting of Predators.
-Instead of visiting earth, the cast are essentially a group of humans kidnapped and placed on a hunting reserve on the Predator's home planet.
-It's a cool idea and it's well executed.
+Instead of visiting Earth, the cast is essentially a group of humans kidnapped and placed on a hunting reserve on the Predator's home planet.
+It's a cool idea, and it's well executed.

 - The movie is dark and visceral in an understated way that reminds me of the original.
 Prey does something similar, but Predators comes with a suite of its own ideas and expands the universe in interesting ways.